aiven/aiven-docs/docs/platform/concepts/byoc.md

 through the public Internet: the Aiven control plane connects to the nodes using the public address, and the Aiven management plane can access the service VMs directly.
+</TabItem>
+</Tabs>

-In GCP deployment models, firewall rules are enforced on the VPC level.
+Firewall rules are enforced on the subnet level.
 You can integrate your services using standard VPC peering techniques.
 All Aiven communication is encrypted.

-</TabItem>
-</Tabs>

 ## BYOC and backups